GreenScheduler/cats/docs/paper/paper.md

     corresponding: true
     affiliation: 1
   - name: Adam Ward
-#  - name: Author Without ORCID
-#    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
-#    affiliation: "1, 2" # (Multiple affiliations must be quoted)
-#  - name: Author with no affiliation
-#    corresponding: true # (This is how to denote the corresponding author)
-#    equal-contrib: true
-#   affiliation: 3
-# - given-names: Ludwig
-#   dropping-particle: van
-#   surname: Beethoven
-#   affiliation: 3
 affiliations:
  - name: Department of Earth Sciences, University of Oxford, South Parks Road, Oxford, OX1 3AN, United Kingdom
    index: 1